-Over 28,000 acres are owned by local government entities in the county, including the county itself.
+Over 28,000 acres are owned by local government entities in the County, including the County itself.
 Nearly 13,000 acres are in the jurisdiction of Sonoma County Regional Parks.
-Five of these park properties, including Taylor Mountain Regional Park and Open Space Preserve, were originally purchased by Ag + Open Space, and we continue to hold conservation easements over them to protect taxpayers' investment.
+Five of these park properties, including Taylor Mountain Regional Park and Open Space Preserve, were originally purchased by Ag + Open Space.
+Upon transfer, conservation easements were placed on these properties to protect taxpayers' investment forever.
 Since 1990, Ag + Open Space land conservation efforts have doubled the acreage of publicly accessible lands held by Sonoma County Regional Parks.